echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 ## Designing a metadata template

-For further processing of your data, it is helpful to acquire as many details on the measurement as possible in a structured way.
+For further processing of your data, it is helpful to acquire as many details on the measurement in a structured way.
 The following categories are used by the [echemdb metadata-schema](https://github.com/echemdb/metadata-schema) and serve as examples to create your schema.

 **curation**: Details on the people involved in the data acquisition process.